 The Property Tax Extension Limitation Law, commonly referred to as "TAX CAP" or "PTELL" limits the increase in property Tax Extensions to 5% or the Consumer Price Index (CPI), whichever is less, not counting new construction or Bond & Interest Obligations.
-Last year, the district tax extension (excluding debt service) was approved to collect \$53.4 million in tax revenue.
-The CPI used for determining this year's levy will be 2.10% percent.
-This means the district will be allowed to collect an additional \$1,122,684 plus whatever taxes are generated from new properties coming on the tax rolls, including any expiring or closed Tax Increment Finance properties.
+Last year, the district tax extension (excluding debt service) was approved to collect \$59,315,444.54 in tax revenue.
+The CPI used for determining this year's levy will be capped at 5.0% percent.
+This means the district will be allowed to collect an additional \$2,965,772 plus whatever taxes are generated from new properties, including any expiring or closed Tax Increment Finance (TIF) properties or previously exempt properties.